Call of Duty: Black Ops 7: Release

-Black Ops 7 was released on November 14, 2025, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The title was made available to subscribers of select Xbox Game Pass plans on release day, including Xbox Game Pass Ultimate and PC Game Pass.
+Black Ops 7 was released on November 14, 2025, for PlayStation 4, PlayStation 5, Windows (via Steam, Battle.net, and the Xbox app), Xbox One, and Xbox Series X/S. It is the final Call of Duty game released on PlayStation 4 and Xbox One; starting with Call of Duty: Modern Warfare 4 (2026), future Call of Duty titles will no longer be published on these platforms.
+The game was made available to subscribers of select Xbox Game Pass plans on release day, including Xbox Game Pass Ultimate and PC Game Pass.
 It is also available on select cloud gaming platforms, including GeForce Now and Xbox Cloud Gaming.
-The Windows version of Black Ops 7 requires players to enable TPM 2.0 and Secure Boot on their system in order to play; Activision stated that the requirement is in place to "provide the strongest safeguard possible" against cheaters in multiplayer matches.
+Black Ops 7s Windows version requires players to enable TPM 2.0 and Secure Boot on their system in order to play; Activision stated that the requirement is in place to "provide the strongest safeguard possible" against cheaters in multiplayer matches.

-Open beta

-Those who pre-ordered Black Ops 7 or had an active subscription to Xbox Game Pass received early access to an open beta test for the game's multiplayer and the Zombies survival map "Vandorn Farm".
-Early access to the beta was made available on October 2, with all players gaining access on October 5; the beta concluded on October 9.
-Throughout the beta, Treyarch made several new multiplayer maps, modes, and playlists available for testing, including an "Open Moshpit" playlist, which featured a revised matchmaking system with "drastically reduced" skill consideration when searching for matches; due to positive player reception to the playlist, Treyarch and Activision announced that it will become the default matchmaking system for Black Ops 7s full release.
+Those who pre-ordered Black Ops 7 or had an active Xbox Game Pass subscription received early access to an open beta test for the game's multiplayer component and the Zombies "Survival" game mode on October 2, with all players gaining access on October 5; the beta concluded on October 9.
+Partway through the beta, an "Open Moshpit" playlist was added, which featured a revised matchmaking system with "drastically reduced" skill consideration when searching for matches; due to positive reactions from the Call of Duty community, who were critical of the franchise's use of strict skill-based matchmaking since Call of Duty: Modern Warfare (2019), Activision announced that it would become the default matchmaking system for Black Ops 7s full release.
+Following the PlayStation 4/5 re-releases of Call of Duty: Black Ops (2010) and Call of Duty: Black Ops II (2012), Activision largely replaced the open matchmaking with a system "inspired by those classic games", intended to improve team balancing, match variety, and to provide a "better experience for mixed-level parties"; the new system was also used for Modern Warfare 4s multiplayer beta.

+Post-release updates

+Following the game's release, Treyarch supported Black Ops 7 with seasonal updates, which added new content to the multiplayer, Zombies, and Endgame modes, including new maps, weapons, game modes, premium battle passes, and crossover content, including tie-ins with the Fallout and Doom franchises; the developer dedicated one of the post-launch Zombies maps, "Kowakujō", to Tom Kane, the original voice actor for the character Takeo Masaki, who died in 2026.
+Six total seasons were released; the first season was released on December 4, 2025, the second on February 5, 2026, the third on April 2, the fourth on June 4, the fifth on July 23, and the sixth and final season on September 17.